Courses

 • Investigation of the basic cellular processes in prokaryotes and eukaryotes that govern the central dogma of molecular biology (DNA-RNA-protein).

-• BCB 215, Title TBD
+• BCB 215, Graduate Reading Course

 • This reading course is in the process of shifting to cover non-topical subject matter relevant to biomedical scholars, e.g., bioinformatics, light microscopy, and mass spectometry.